Pendrokar/AutomagicFlowViewerHTML/README.md

 Built for [Automagic Premium](https://play.google.com/store/apps/details?id=ch.gridvision.ppam.androidautomagic) 1.30.0

-Backward and forward compatibility dependings on changes made to the structure of XML files.
+Backward and forward compatibility depends on changes made to the structure of XML files.

 ## To test
 Since the index.html page tries to open another file, a webserver has to be set up, using "file://" to open the file on a browser will not work.